-Commissioner Don Garrett interviewed Administrative Services Coordinator Debbie Dennis and reviewed documents to determine the Authority's compliance with Federal Labor Standards.
+Vice-Chairperson Dennie Hunter and Commissioner Garrett interviewed Administrative Services Coordinator Debbie Dennis and reviewed documents to determine the Authority's compliance with Federal Labor Standards.
 The Authority uses HUD-determined or Davis-Bacon wage rates as dictated by the type of work.
-Commissioner Garrett reviewed all certified payrolls, where required by the type of work, to verify that the Authority was following proper procedures and to ensure compliance with Davis-Bacon standards.
+All certified payrolls were reviewed, where required by the type of work, to verify that the Authority was following proper procedures and to ensure compliance with Davis-Bacon standards.
+It was noted that the files are well organized and up to date.
 No exceptions were observed.